drcode/nrepl-gpt/README.md

 nRepl/Cider support multiple clojure expressions to be entered into the repl at once.
 For my usage (and likely yours) I would only ever pass in a single clojure expression in the repl.

-The nrepl-gpt middleware takes advantage of this to forward all repl entries that contain more than one expression (i.e. that "look like a sentence") to chatgpt and then prints the answer in the repl.
+The nrepl-gpt middleware takes advantage of this to forward all repl entries that contain more than one expression (i.e. that "look like a sentence") to chatgpt and then prints the response in the repl.